mxpierced/mxpierced/README.md

 i am *fictionkin*. pest is my #1 permashift. assume most skins are my kintypes or ocs.

-also generally otherkin. i ALSO have illnesses but i wont list them. might joke about it sumtimes.
++ generally otherkin. i ALSO have illnesses but i wont list them. might joke about it sumtimes.

 **basic dni.** just be a decent human being.